 The following are the important points while passing the journal entry.

-- Should be as per Applicable Regulations – All the applicable local laws and accounting standard should be followed for recognizing expenses and should be adequately discloses
+- Should be as per Applicable Regulations – All the applicable local laws and accounting standards should be followed for recognizing expenses and adequately disclosed.

 - Should be Legitimate – All the expenses recorded should be legitimate enough for business purposes only.
 It should be legally viable as per the law of the nation.
 The expense for the unlawful purpose should not be recorded in the books of account.